galvez/nuxpress/README.md

 ## What it does

-- Takes **.entry** files from the **entries/** directory and uses the first and second paragraphs for title and summary respectively, and following Markdown text to create a **chronological** entry.
+- Takes **.entry** files from the **entries/** directory and uses the first and second paragraphs for publishing date and summary respectively, and following Markdown text to create a **chronological** entry.
 A permalink is automatically created and it gets printed (in descending order) in the index page.

 - Takes **.md** files from the **pages/** directory and makes them available at a path corresponding to the filename, so `pages/page.md` becomes `/page`.